Jim Mather

-James Stuart "Jim" Mather (born 6 March 1947) is a former Scottish National Party (SNP) politician.
-He was the Minister for Enterprise, Energy and Tourism from 2007 to 2011, and he was a Member of the Scottish Parliament (MSP) from 2003 to 2011.
-He was the SNP's National Treasurer for four years and after leaving Parliament has held various non-executive posts and academic roles.
+James Stuart Mather (born 6 March 1947) is a former Scottish National Party (SNP) politician.
+He was the Minister for Enterprise, Energy and Tourism from 2007 to 2011 and a Member of the Scottish Parliament (MSP) from 2003 to 2011.
+Mather was the SNP's treasurer for four years.
+Since leaving parliament he has held various non-executive posts and academic roles.

 Early life

 Mather was born in Lochwinnoch and was educated at Paisley Grammar School and Greenock High School before attending the University of Glasgow.
 Prior to his election to Holyrood he worked as a chartered accountant and ran his own business.

 Political career

 He joined the SNP in 1996 and was the SNP's National Treasurer from 2000.

 He is credited with making and presenting the economic case for Scottish Independence, having taken the argument to the media, boardrooms and committee rooms across Scotland between 2001 and 2007.

 He was the SNP candidate in the 2000 Ayr by-election and was their candidate for Argyll and Bute at the 2003 election.
 That latter election saw him elected to the Scottish Parliament as a regional list member for the Highlands and Islands.
 In opposition he was the SNP's Shadow Enterprise and Economy Minister.

 Mather contested Argyll and Bute again at the 2007 Scottish Parliament Election and was successful, winning the seat from George Lyon of the Scottish Liberal Democrats.

 After the SNP's victory at the 2007 Scottish Parliament Election, Mather was appointed Minister for Enterprise, Energy and Tourism and held that post for 4 years until the end of the 2011 parliament.